Temara

 It is located in the region of Rabat-Salé-Kénitra, directly south of Rabat on the Atlantic coast, in the suburban area of the capital.
-The city has 313,510 inhabitants as of 2014 and is the capital of Skhirate-Témara Prefecture.
+The city with 313,510 inhabitants as of 2014 is the capital of Skhirate-Témara Prefecture.
 It is twinned with Saint Germain en Laye, France.
 The city has beaches and a small pleasure port.

 History

-Temara was founded in the twelfth century (1130–1163) by Sultan Othman El Arfaoui, who built a mosque there and named it Al Maha.
+Temara was founded in the twelfth century (1130–1163) by Sultan Abd al-Mu'min, who built a mosque there and named it Massa.
 Five centuries later, Mulai Ismail built the current wall and made from Temara a ribat (casern) around Said mosque.
 Later, Mulay Abd ar-Rahman (1822–1859) and Mulay Abdul Aziz (1894–1908), completed (Kasbah of the Udayas) as religious and military camps.
+Temara also has a small network of coastal caves, notably El Harhoura 2 cave and El Mnasra cave (formerly known as the Smugglers' Cave), which are archaeological sites dating back 120,000 years, from the Aterian age.

 Climate

 Temara has a hot-summer Mediterranean climate (Köppen climate classification Csa).
 In winter there is more rainfall than in summer.
 The average annual temperature in Temara is 17.8 °C. About 505 mm of precipitation falls annually.